Five Ways to Help Children Prevent Illness this Winter

-If your child comes down with a fever of 101 or higher please be sure to see your pediatrician and make other arrangements for child care.
-Many child care programs have a sick policy.
+First, it's important to recognize the symptoms commonly associated with a winter cold.
+See your pediatrician if your child has a fever of 101 or higher.
+Many childcare programs have a sick policy.
 You may want to follow up with your child care and refresh your memory of this policy.
 Some policies include but are not limited to the following:

 - A fever above 101 degrees taken orally (102 degrees taken rectally or 100 degrees taken axillary – armpit)

 - Diarrhea, vomiting, or rash of unknown origin

 - Cold or other illness-causing breathing difficulties or other symptoms that prevent the child from participating comfortably in activities

 - Positive reaction to the tuberculin skin test